dafer45/TBTK/doc/Manual.md

 However, the Chebyshev method is also an iterative method (but not Krylov), and would in fact require an infinite number of steps to obtain an exact solution.

 # General remarks about Solvers {#GeneralRemarksAboutSolvers}
-The Solvers all innherit from a common base class called Solver.
+The Solvers all inherit from a common base class called Solver.
 This Solver class is an abstract class, meaning it is not actually possible to create an object of the Solver class itself.
-However, the Solver base class forces every other Solver to implement a method for seting the Model that it should work on.
+However, the Solver base class forces every other Solver to implement a method for setting the Model that it should work on.
 The following call is therefore possible (and required) to call to initialize any given Solver called *solver*
 ```cpp
 	solver.setModel(model);